kilgarenone/medium-unplugged/README.md

 It's quite complicated to setup, but just follow the instructions laid out in the guide above and you should be fine.

-Side note: you don't need to install the whole 'Android Studio' software meant for a full-blown native-app development.
-You just need the `sdkmanager` for what's at hand.
+Side note: you don't need to install the whole 'Android Studio' software meant for a full-blown native-app development- You just need the `sdkmanager` for what's at hand.

 ## Build